kpunjabi/cs733/assignment1/README.md

 * Testing of the server:
  - I have included the test file basic_test.go on which I have tested my file server and it ran successfully PASS ok
  - I have tested it using the command go test -race
- - I tested the server for its concurrency by creating 3 clients, made them to write, read ,cas and delete the same file ~ for the write operation, the file end up with the content written by the last client ~ for the read operation, they read the latest version of the content ~ for the cas operation, only the first client was able to execute the operation and the other twoend up with an error as ERROR_VERSION
+ - I tested the server for its concurrency by creating 10 clients, made them to write, read ,cas and delete the same file ~ for the write operation, the file end up with the content written by the last client ~ for the read operation, they read the latest version of the content ~ for the cas operation, only the first client was able to execute the operation and the other nine end up with an error as ERROR_VERSION
     ~ for the delete operation, only the first client to execute the operation, was able to delete the file, others could not.